Heritage listed properties

 - local government area.

 Anyone can nominate a place or item for listing in the state register.
 Nominations are subject to a provisional registration while they are assessed by the SA Heritage Council.
-The council considers advice from the State Heritage Unit and feedback from public consultation, as well any heritage surveys.
+The council considers advice from the State Heritage Unit and feedback from public consultation, as well as any heritage surveys.

 Local heritage listings are proposed by local governments.